SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 The rest of the `build.gradle` file does the following:
  1. Sets the version of Java to 8.

- 2. Adds `generated` code directories to IntelliJ IDEA module by applying the `idea.gradle` script plugin.

-    <p class="note">The framework does not depend on IDEA or its Gradle plugin.
-    We added this code because we use this IDE for development.
-    If you use it too, you may want look into `idea.gradle` to configure your Spine-based projects similarly.</p>

- 3. Adds JUnit dependencies by applying the `tests.gradle` script plugin.
+ 2. Adds JUnit dependencies by applying the `tests.gradle` script plugin.

     <p class="note">We chose to extract this and previous scripts into separate files to simplify
      the code of `build.gradle`.</p>

- 4. Defines the `sayHello` task which runs the `Example` application, which orchestrates the demo.
+ 3. Defines the `sayHello` task which runs the `Example` application, which orchestrates the demo.

 We are not reviewing these parts of the project configuration deeper because they are not